-Christian Colon, infielder for the Kansas City Royals, was drafted in 2007 by the San Diego Padres but he opted instead for college.
-Three years later, he was drafted by the Royals.
+Christian Colon, infielder for the Miami Marlins, was drafted in 2007 by the San Diego Padres but he opted instead for college.
+Three years later, he was drafted by the Kansas City Royals.
 He played in the Royals' minor league system from 2010 through most of 2014, finishing with a .281 batting average, 537 hits, 70 doubles, 63 stolen bases, 232 RBIs, and 200 strikeouts to 168 walks in 491 games.
 Defensively, as an infielder, he played 310 games at shortstop, 146 games at second base, and 13 games at third base and he made 1,267 assists, 281 double plays, 717 putouts, and 77 errors.

 Colon joined the Royals for 21 games in 2014.
 In those games, he batted .333 with five doubles and one triple.